-Are you looking for a way to help improve your car’s driving performance in the rain?
-Rain tyres, as the name implies, can help provide better performance on wet surfaces.
-Here, we explore what makes tyres perform better in this area and how you can find the best rain tyres for your car.
+Driving in the UK often means hitting the road on rainy days.
+What definitely helps to master the wet is a set of good car tyres designed for rain, simply called rain or wet weather tyres.
+Rain tyres, as the name suggests, can provide better performance on wet surfaces.
+Read on to find out what makes tyres perform better in the rain and how you can find the best rain tyres for your car.

 What are rain tyres?

-Consequently, the concept of “rain tyres” applies to summer tyres.
-Specifically, it applies to those with a composition designed to ensure excellent behaviour on wet surfaces.
+To put it simply, the concept of “rain tyres” applies to summer tyres with a special rubber composition which ensures excellent behaviour on wet surfaces.
 This includes the addition of filler particles, allowing the rubber compound to “fit in” better with the coarse areas of the road.
-This effectively increases the contact area between the tyre and the road surface, as the tyre ‘bites’ into the uneven sections with greater ease.
+It effectively increases the contact area between the tyre and the road surface, as the tyre ‘bites’ into the uneven sections with greater ease.

-Why are some tyres better on wet surfaces than other?
+Why are some tyres better on wet surfaces than others?

-The success of rain tyres lies mostly in the use of an appropriate compound.
-More active silica, for example, is known to help and this is a common inclusion in the composition of Uniroyal tyres, which are well known as being reliable rain products.
+The success of rain tyres lies mostly in the use of an appropriate blend of elements.
+More active silica, for example, is a reliable compound and this is a common inclusion in the composition of Uniroyal tyres, which are well-known for good performance in the rain.

 Similarly, the right tread pattern, or tyre surface, also helps.
 A directional V-shape, as seen on the likes of the Uniroyal RainSport 2, is optimal.
-The tread ribs on this pattern allow for an ideal distribution of tyre pressure on the surface, allowing for higher pressure away from the tread centre.
+The tread ribs on this pattern allow for an ideal distribution of tyre pressure on the surface - higher pressure builds up away from the tread centre.
 This allows water to be more effectively removed via the tread grooves.

 Apart from having a symmetrical design, directional treads have minimally weaker traction, which is most noticeable when driving quickly through a bend.
 Asymmetrical tyres, on the other hand, feature outer tyre flanks that are closed.
 This is, of course, connected with each pattern’s ability to remove water.